joannedonohue/sonoran-ridge-deal-screener/README.md

-# Sonoran Ridge Capital — Deal Screener
+# Private Fund — Deal Screener

 A Python-based investment research tool that takes a company name from a Pitchbook export, scores it against the fund's thesis criteria, and generates a one-page deal brief in seconds.